ddd-crew/como-prep-canvas/README.md

 ## 2\.
 Overall Structure

 ### 2.1 Drafting the Workshop
-These canvases serve as a guidance when drafting a workshop.
-The information gathered is supposed to be discussed and shared in advance with all stakeholders und shapes the goal and structure of the workshop.
-It contains guiding questions for scoping, planning and designing a CoMo workshop.
+These canvases are designed to guide you in drafting a workshop, whether it's with your team, facilitating it for colleagues within your company, or for clients if you're a consultant.
+The information you gather using these canvases should first be discussed with the initiator(s).
+This discussion should then lead to an invitation of the session where all relevant information is shared with all stakeholders, helping to shape the workshop's goals and structure.
+The canvases include guiding questions for scoping, planning, and designing a CoMo workshop.

 #### [2.1.1 Scoping](#3-scoping)
 ![Scoping Canvas](resources/scoping.jpg)
 #### [2.1.2 Workshop Planning & Design](#4-workshop-planning--design)
 ![Workshop Planning & Design](resources/workshop-planning-and-design.jpg)

-### 2.2 Personal Preparation
+### 2.2 Personal Preparation (**Work in Progress**)
 These Canvases serve for your own preparation and should stay **with the facilitators (and their close collaborators) only** as they contain hidden agendas, assumptions, personal triggers, alternatives on methods, thoughts behind the storyline, and more.
 They target the rather invisible aspects that are crucial for a successful workshop preparation are split into **People** and **Methods**.
-The people canvas is designed to create awareness on motivations and hidden agendas of your stakeholders and how knowledge and power are distributed. he method canvas contains different sections that help in designing a consistent storyline throught the workshop and to deep dive on the methods used.
+The people canvas is designed to create awareness on motivations and hidden agendas of your stakeholders and how knowledge and power are distributed.
+The methods canvas contains different sections that help in designing a consistent storyline throught the workshop and to deep dive on the methods used.

 #### [2.2.1 Peope](#5-people)
 ![Peope Deepdive](resources/personal-preparation-people.jpg)